oneops/oneops.github.io/user/general/search.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: Search
 ---

+# Search

 The search feature allows you to locate entities such as users, assemblies, environments, computes and many others.
 It is available via the _Search_ icon in the shape of a magnifying glass in the top right corner or _Search_ item in the left hand navigation.

 The _Organization Dashboard_ and the _Enviroment_ overview page both include dedicated search tab that automatically narrow the search results to the relevant context.

 Search provides a number of input fields to control the search and is started after pressing the _Run_ button.
 Results are displayed on the right and are limited to a specific organization.
 They can be further refined with the filter control above the list.

 ![Search](/assets/img/ui/search.png)